cguedes/tutorial-js-es6/setup.md

 We're going to use the following folder layout:

 * `src` contains the HTML source file.
-* `src/js` contains the ES source files
+* `src/js` contains the ES6 source files.
-* `lib` contains the transpiled javascript files
+* `lib` contains the transpiled javascript files.
-* `dist` contains the bundled javascript files, as well as additional files (QUnit javascript and CSS), ready for browser consuption
+* `dist` contains the bundled javascript files, as well as additional files (QUnit javascript and CSS), ready for browser consuption.

 Create the babel configuration file to include the `es2015` preset.